 25. Enjoy a Tinto de Verano at Plaza Olavide

-Paella is not a typical dish from Madrid but I know that many people want to try it when visiting Madrid.
-Marina Ventura is a very popular place for ordering Paella.
+Paella is not a typical dish from Madrid but I know that many people want to try Paella when visiting Spain.
+There are many places that offer low-quality paella so you have to watch out!
+Here are two places that I can recommend: Marina Ventura is a very popular place for Paella.
 And you can choose from many different ingredients.

 You can book a table here.